 Although these ways are effective, always see a doctor regardless of whether or not the snake is poisonous.
 If you are bitten by a snake it is very important to remain as calm as possible.
 As your heart rate increases from the panic you are experiencing, the faster your blood (along with the venom) pump faster throughout your body.

 Since you would have to first kill a snake to look under it, I suggest you look at head shape.
 Poisonous snakes usually have a wedge or spear shaped head and their pupils (which are easy to see as snakes have no eyelids) are up and down shaped like in a cat's eye.
 All snakes will bite when cornered to defend themselves.
 Some even have small teeth although they are non-poisonous.
 Getting a book with pictures of patterns of poisonous snakes in your area will help you to know which ones are beneficial and which ones to avoid or remove.
-You can ask your county extension agent or look it up in the library or on the internet.

 Killing non-poisonous, beneficial snakes is wasteful and cruel.
 Non-poisonous snakes keep the mice and rat population at a tolerable level and rodents are by far the more disease infested and destructive.